allo-protocol/allo-v2/contracts/strategies/_poc/seagrants/README.md

 ### Constructor

-The constructor initializes the `MicroGrantsStrategy` contract by setting the `Allo` contract address and the strategy name.
+The constructor initializes the `SeaGrantsStrategy` contract by setting the `Allo` contract address and the strategy name.

 ### Initialize Function